spwhitton/consfigurator/doc/ideas.rst

   then we can have more specific connection types which take other arguments and construct the full command.

+- It might be possible to write an implementation of CONNECTION-UPLOAD for SSH-CONNECTION which can optimise a common case.
+If it can see that it is the only item in the connection chain, and there is an old version of an item of prerequisite data to upload already on the remote side, it can move that old version to a temporary name, rsync the new version directly to the temporary name so that rsync can do an incremental update, and then rename the file to the new version.

 Data sources
 ------------